benc-uk/kube-workshop/k3s/06-frontend/readme.md

 - The image needs to be `{ACR_NAME}.azurecr.io/smilr/frontend:stable`.
 - The port exposed from the container should be **3000**
-- An environmental variable called `API_ENDPOINT` should be passed to the container, this needs to be a URL and should point to the external IP of the API from the previous part, as follows `http://{API_EXTERNAL_IP}/api`
+- An environmental variable called `API_ENDPOINT` should be passed to the container, this needs to be a URL and should point to the VM IP and the `nodePort` the API is exposed from the previous part, as follows `http://{VM_IP}:30036/api`
 - Label the pods with `app: frontend`

 For the Service:

-- The type of _Service_ should be `LoadBalancer` same as the data API.
+- The type of _Service_ should be `NodePort` same as the data API.
 - The service port should be **80**
 - The target port should be **3000**
+- The node port should be **30037**
 - Use the label `app` and the value `frontend` for the selector

 You might like to try creating the service before deploying the pods to see what happens.
 The YAML you can use for both, is provided below: